 Either inside the city (towards the east side of Athens, Greece like Saronida, Kavouri, Sounio, or at 45 minutes driving (approx 1.15 with public transportation).
 At Artemida village you will find great beaches, surf and kitesurf bars and all the facilities to rent equipment or get taught by professional windsurfers.
 If you want to rent a car, you get even more options, in areas like Xylokastro, Chalkida and more.
 Try something different when you wonder what to do.

 Stand Up Paddling

 As above you will find perfect conditions and installations at the beaches (known as Athens Riviera), so to rent your equipment and enjoy seeing the sea.

-There are options to go for scuba diving near the area of Sounio, close to the temple of Poseidon.
+There are options to go for scuba diving near Sounio, close to the temple of Poseidon, overlooking the Saronic Gulf.
 Many scuba diving schools organize such trips there.
 That is if you don’t want to move outside the city.
-If the latter is the case, even in 1-1.5 hours driving distance, you can have a variety of scuba locations (i.e. near Loutraki or Corinth).
+If the latter is the case, even in 1-1.5 hours driving distance, you can have a variety of scuba locations (i.e., near Loutraki or Corinth).

 You can rent a small or big yacht, sailing to any Aegean destination.
-You can do that for a small amount of days too, since many small islands with remote beaches are very close to the city.
+You can do that for a small number of days too since many small islands with remote beaches are very close to the city.
 These guys here do a pretty good job.

 Yoga & Meditation

-There is a good variety of locations for mountain bike.
 The city is relatively friendly for cycling around.
-There are some cycling routes that start from Piraeus Peace and Friendship Stadium with cycling by the sea, going through a variety of locations up near to Glyfada area.
-After that things become a bit difficult due to the lack of cycling dedicated pathways.
-There are some organizers (like this one) that put together cycling trips that start near Glyfada area and go up to the Temple of Poseidon in Sounio.
+Some cycling routes start from Piraeus Peace and Friendship Stadium with cycling by the sea, going through a variety of locations up near to Glyfada.

 If you don’t visit Acropolis hill is like never being in the city.